valentin-burillier/kinepy/doc_EN/System.md

 - `add_prismatic(s1, s2, a1=0., d1=0., a2=0., d2=0.)` : Adds a prismatic joint between `s1` and `s2`, it returns the corresponding `PrismaticJoint` object.
 For further information about the parameters and the features of this class, please check on [this](https://github.com/valentin-burillier/kinepy/blob/main/doc_EN/Prismatic.md).
 - `add_pin_slot(s1, s2, a1=0., d1=0., p2=(0., 0.))` : Adds a pin-slot joint between `s1` and `s2`, it returns the corresponding `PinSlotJoint` object.
-For further information about the parameters and the features of this class, please check on [this](https://github.com/valentin-burillier/kinepy/blob/main/docs/Pin_slot.md) (in french).
+For further information about the parameters and the features of this class, please check on [this](https://github.com/valentin-burillier/kinepy/blob/main/doc_EN/Pin_slot.md).

 *Note that `s1` is always the reference solid for kinematic and dynamic values of a joint.*